zhenzhangca/Trading_Application_Shared/README.md

 # Improvement
 - Design the interface of each layer to minimize the ripple effect between different layers.
-- Add transaction management so if we have calls to multiple data access objects we can specify that they occur within the same transaction, and  more importantly it means the data retrieved is going to be more consistent.
+- Add transaction management so if we have calls to multiple data access objects, we can specify that they occur within the same transaction, and  more importantly it means the data retrieved is going to be more consistent.
 - Enable caching so that if the number of data request increases, cache memory can store recently and frequently used data in order to reduce the number of database hits to increase performance of application.
 - Design a functionality to compare and analyze both historical and real-time data to generate business insights.
-- Design front-end page to improve the user experience (Swagger UI is only suitable for testing).
+- Design front-end pages to improve the user experience (Swagger UI is only suitable for testing).